stollander33/docs/docs/developers/developer_guide.md

    Your project could require a different version, in this case you will be able to install the right version once configured your project

+3. Create and enter a new directory

-3. Create a new project by using
+4. Create a new project by using

-   `rapydo create template name`
+   `rapydo create name --auth YOUR_AUTH_SERVICE --frontend YOUR_FRONTEND`

-   template is the base project to start from.
-Allowed values are: sql, neo, mongo, celerytest, irodstest, centos. name is name of your new project

-   - sql: template project based on SQLAlchemy with PostgreSQL with Angular frontend enabled
-   - neo: template project based on neo4j with Angular frontend enabled
-   - mongo: template project based on MongoDB with Angular frontend enabled
-   - celerytest: as for the sql template with Celery and Angular frontend enabled
-   - irodstest: as for the sql template with iRODS and Angular frontend  enabled
-   - centos: template project based on SQLAlchemy with PostgreSQL deployed on Centos (all other projects are based on Ubuntu) with Angular frontend enabled

-4. A folder with the select name will be created.
-Follow instructions printed by rapydo create output, i.e.
+5. Follow instructions printed by rapydo create output, i.e.
-   - cd your_project
-   - git init
    - git remote add origin https://your_remote_git/your_project.git
    - rapydo init
+   - rapydo pull

-5. Now you can edit your `projects/$PROJECT_NAME/project_configuration.yaml` to customize project title, description, the default user and database password.
+6. Now you can edit your `projects/$PROJECT_NAME/project_configuration.yaml` to customize project title, description, the default user and database passwords.

-6. The configuration is now complete, you can start your project by following the User guide or continue to customize by enabling more services or implement endpoints
+7. The configuration is now complete, you can start your project by following the User guide or continue to customize by enabling more services or implement endpoints